aakash-patidar/Ananya-Store-Data-Analysis/README.md

 The top 5 states contributing to sales are Maharashtra (2.99M), Karnataka (2.65M), Uttar Pradesh (2.10M), Telangana (1.71M), and Tamil Nadu (1.68M).

 5. **Orders: Age vs Gender**
-Adult women (34.59%) placed the highest percentage of orders.
-Adult men (21.13%) also had a significant share.
-Young adults and seniors had lower order percentages, with young adult men at 9.20%, young adult women at 15.47%, senior men at 5.91%, and senior women at 13.70%.
+Adult women (34.59%) placed the highest percentage of orders, followed by adult men (15.47%).
+Young adult women (21.13%) and senior women (13.70%) also placed a significant number of orders, while men in these age groups have lower percentages (9.20% for young adults and 5.91% for seniors).
+Overall, women consistently place more orders than men across all age groups.

-6. **Orders: Channels**
+7. **Orders: Channels**
 Amazon was the leading sales channel, contributing 35% of orders.
 Myntra (23%) and Flipkart (22%) were also major contributors.
 Other channels like Ajio (6%), Meesho (5%), Nalli (5%), and others (4%) had smaller shares.

 ### Act: